annamourasobral/annamourasobral/README.md

-### I'm a Frontend Developer, Mentor at Hack Your Future, and Computer Sciences student.
+### I'm a Frontend Developer, Mentor at Hack Your Future, and Computer Scientist.
-### I have the amazing opportunity of showing my work on Walor, developing new features for the platform, but also keeping things working smoothly.

 ### 💞️ I'm a front-end developer because it perfectly combines 3 areas that are important to me:
 ### 1- It's visual but still requires logical thinking